SSR Mining Inc. (SSRM) Shares Down Despite Recent Market Volatility

 Many brokerage firms have already submitted their reports for SSRM stocks, with UBS repeating the rating for SSRM by listing it as a “Buy.”
 The predicted price for SSRM in the upcoming period, according to UBS is $22 based on the research report published on June 01st of the previous year 2022.

-Volatility was left at 2.63%, however, over the last 30 days, the volatility rate increased by 2.42%, as shares surge +0.68% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.03% upper at present.
+Volatility was left at 2.45%, however, over the last 30 days, the volatility rate increased by 2.32%, as shares sank -5.91% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.70% upper at present.

 Insider Trading